emicklei/melrose/docs/dsl.md

 ```

 ### join<a name="join"></a>
-Joins two or more musical objects as one.
+Joins one or more musical objects as one.

 ```javascript
 a = chord('A')